 A resume objective provides very little value as it basically tells the employer what your career goals are.
 The issue is that most hiring managers could care less, they’re interested in what benefits the company.
 Also, if they’ve been hiring people for any length of time, they’ve seen every iteration of “I need a job, please hire me.”

 Here is an example of an objective statement:

 The use of an objective statement was once considered standard on resumes because people would stick to one career/position for decades.
 The hiring manager wanted to see that you would stick around with the company for the long term.

 Instead of the objective statement, use the top section of your resume on a powerful summary that captures the attention of a hiring manager.
 Here is an example of one from our post on how to write an awesome resume summary:

 The objective statement is dull, boring and seen as uninspired by many hiring managers.
 When there are hundreds of applicants competing for a single position, you need to stand out.
-An objective statement fails to do that and could actually be a big reason why you’re not getting interviews.
+An objective statement fails to do that and could actually be a reason why you’re not getting interviews.

 Use a powerful summary that tells the employer a bit about who you are and why you’re qualified.
 The summary also allows you to take a more friendly and conversational tone where an objective doesn’t.
 Use quantifiable achievements and captivating language to convince the employer that you’re the perfect candidate for the position.